mhmzdev/figma-flutter-mcp/README.md

 Others coming soon...

+## 🧱 Other framworks
+If you want to develop this for React, Angular, React Native, Vue or any other framework.
+I've added a detailed doc [Figma Framework MCP](docs/figma-framework-mcp.md) that you can explore and get started.
+Meanwhile I'll maintain a list here if someone's already doing this for framework specific Figma's MCP servers.
+- ...
+- ...

 ## 🔑 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details